-The table lists below the services E&Y provided and the fees we paid them for the period February 14, 2018 to December 31, 2018.
-Fees are for the period ended December 31, 2018 and do not take into consideration the fiscal year the services relate to.
+The table lists below the services E&Y provided and the fees we paid them for the period February 14, 2018 to December 31, 2018 and for the period January 1, 2019 to December 31, 2019 and do not take into consideration the fiscal year the services relate to.

-2018 Audit fees \$ 2,104,500 " fees for audit and review of Superior Group financial statements and Superior Plus LP's annual financial statements " services provided in connection with statutory and regulatory filings " fees in connection with prospectus related services Audit-related fees \$ 428,750 " Fees for assurance and due diligence services, pension plan audits, accounting consultations and audits in connection with acquisitions, attest services that are not required by statute or regulation and consultation concerning financial accounting and reporting standards All other fees \$ " fees requiring approval from the audit committee Total Fees \$ 2,533,250
+2019 2018 Audit fees " fees for audit and review of Superior Group financial statements and Superior Plus LP's annual financial statements " services provided in connection with statutory and regulatory filings \$ 3,024,500 \$ 2,104,500 " fees in connection with prospectus related services.
+Audit-related fees " Fees for assurance and due diligence services, pension plan audits, accounting consultations and audits in connection with acquisitions, attest services that are not required by statute or regulation and consultation concerning financial accounting and reporting standards. \$ \$ 428,750 Tax Fees " Fees for tax compliance, tax advice and tax planning. \$ \$ All other fees " fees requiring approval from the audit committee. \$ \$ Total Fees \$ 3,024,500 \$ 2,533,250